Checkmarx/kics/docs/running-kics.md

 ...
 ```

-Results that point from line 4 to 6 will be ignored.
+Results that point from line 4 to 6 (the sku property block) will be ignored.

 For Dockerfile `ignore-block` is only usable when the whole `FROM` block should be ignored.